dotdc/grafana-dashboards-kubernetes/README.md

 ### Install via grafana.com

 On the WebUI of your Grafana instance, put your mouse over the `+` sign on the left menu, then click on `Import`.\
-Once you are on the Import page, you can put the grafana.com dashboard id (see table bellow) under `Import via grafana.com` then click on the `Load` button.
+Once you are on the Import page, you can put the grafana.com dashboard ID (see table below) under `Import via grafana.com` then click on the `Load` button.
 Repeat for each dashboard.

 Grafana.com dashboard id list: